 Worlde of Legends™ Adventurers dodge blows often.
 It is an integrated part of the WoL™ Combat System.
 When an enemy attempts to hit an Adventurer but misses, usually one of three things has happened: the enemy just had poor aim, the enemy hit but not significantly enough to cause damage, or the Adventurer dodged the blow.

 In order to parry, an Adventurer must call the parry to the GameMaster as soon as the successful attack is made.
-Then the Adventurer must make an attack roll with his current weapon's HARM against the enemy's successful hit.
+Then the Adventurer must make an attack roll with his current weapon's ARM against the enemy's successful hit.

-In the game, initiative is representative of how long it took the adventurer to make preparations and be in "ready" mode during each combat round..
+In the game, initiative is representative of how long it took the Adventurer to make preparations and be in "ready" mode during each combat round.
 This preparation time before ready mode may include drawing weapons, setting a fighting stance, mentally focusing on the task at hand, determining a course of action, and more.

 Since there are 10 segments in each round, this is done by each player rolling d10 for his/her adventurer and the GM rolling d10 for each foe.